How to Outsource LIDAR Annotation

 Disciplined project management and transition processes

-While flexibility is admirable, discipline is called for in many business situations, LIDAR annotation solutions being no different.
+While flexibility is admirable, discipline is called for in many business situations, LIDAR annotation outsourcing being no different.
 The beginning of a relationship, or of a new project for an existing client, is one such time.
 Business processes keep getting refined over a period of time, with many nuances not being documented and often relying on individuals, much against the principles of being process-driven and standardization.
 This can crystallize into a problem when transition of the work is done from client to vendor.
 Micro processes can slip through the cracks leaving the business open to inefficiency and cost, or even damages.
 A strong Project Management discipline responsible for picking up the threads from the client side and transitioning it over to the vendor side, is a critical component of a successful outsourcing.

 With hundreds of successfully executed transitions under its belt, the oWorkers Project Management approach to each client engagement ensures that there is a key person available to you at all times, who will own and implement tasks that are communicated and agreed, even after the initial transition has been completed.